Liu-Xiangzhi/CAMI/ReadMe.md

 ## Introduction
 CAMI is an interpreter and detector based on a formal operational semantic that conforming to [C23 standard(working draft N3096)](https://www.open-std.org/JTC1/SC22/WG14/www/docs/n3096.pdf).
 It aims to detect potential **undefined behavior** in C program and also has the ability to detect some other common defects(but not undefined behavior), such as memory leak.

 CAMI executes bytecode files(referring to the [CAMI bytecode specification](./doc/en_us/cami_bytecode.md)) in text or binary form (not yet supported) as blueprints.
-If the bytecode file passed to is not linked, CAMI will automatically, recursively, find bytecode files depended on by that file and link them together.
+If the bytecode file passed is not linked, CAMI will automatically, recursively, find bytecode files depended on by that file and link them together.

 For more details, see [operational semantic of C](./doc/en_us/operational_semantic.md) or [interal implementation](./doc/en_us/internals.md).